Kong/docs.konghq.com/app/docs/0.5.x/plugin-development/custom-entities.md

 Each migration has a unique name, and two strings consisting of [CQL](https://cassandra.apache.org/doc/cql/CQL.html) statements: `up` and `down`.
 All up queries are executed when Kong migrates your database (when starting or using the [kong migrations](/docs/{{page.kong_version}}/cli#migrations) command).

-One of the benefits of such an approach is that if you need to release a new version of your plugin and that version modifies your model, you can simply add a new migration to that array before releasing your plugin.
-The same way, it is possible to revert migrations.
+One of the main benefits of this approach is should you need to release a new version that modifies a model, you can simply add new migrations to the array before releasing your plugin.
+Another benefit is that it is also possible to revert such migrations.

 As described in the [file structure]({{page.book.chapters.file-structure}}) chapter, your file must be a module named: